Conscious Sedation

 Conscious sedation is defined as:

-At Wallisdown Dental practice, we offer an i.v concessions sedation in conjunction with dental treatments.
+At Wallisdown Dental Practice, we offer IV sedation in conjunction with dental treatments.

 The sedation is delivered by a specialist anaesthesiologist consultant.

-• To decrease your anxiety, fear, and discomfort
+• To decrease your dentist anxiety, fear, and discomfort

 • To facilitate an overall relaxed, comfortable experience during a dental treatment